 It’s easy to lose sight of what you’re doing if no one is measuring progress and goals.
 Your team needs to see where you’ve been as a company and where you want to go.

-Harnessing sales data and presenting it in a visual way through a dashboard is something we’ve done for many clients.
+Harnessing sales data and presenting visually through a custom-designed dashboard is something we’ve done for many clients.
 When your strategies are driven by guts, your team struggles to see not only how they’re doing but what works and and what doesn’t.
 They miss out on key insights that visualizations can provide.

 Providing a way to visualize the pipeline and measure and monitor sales rep performance can empower employees and fuel growth.
-In one case we worked on, visualizing data and setting up dashboards helped sales grow by 24% and even lowered sales rep attrition by 90%.
+In one case we worked on, visualizing data and setting up dashboards grew sales by 24% and lowered sales rep attrition by 90%.

 Here’s one example of how the Texas Rangers baseball team uses data visualizations to make better decisions: The Texas Rangers gain a “full 360-degree view” of operations